Where We Source Our Materials

 A woman once came to us with wood from her late grandfather’s handmade table from 1945.
 Another asked us to make a ring for her nephew using wood from a church pew from his grandfathers' church, and the ribbon from his grandmother's bible.
 We've made rings using crushed rock from a couple's favorite rock climbing location.
 We've used dresses and military uniforms, and wood from houses, barns and buildings of all kinds.
 The list goes on and on...

 We're always open to your ideas and would love to hear the stories behind the elements you would like to include in your ring.
-If you have an idea for a ring made out of a piece of wood or other material that holds special meaning for you, please contact us to let us know!
+If you have an idea for a ring made out of a piece of wood or other material that holds special meaning for you, please send us an email at email@example.com to let us know!
 We're here to tell stories, and help you share your history with your loved ones.